Helia-hah/Health-Assistant-Chatbot/README.md

 ## Features 🚀

-- **Multi-modal input 🎤⌨️:** Supports both **text** and **audio** inputs for flexible interaction.
+- 🎤⌨️ **Multi-modal input:** Supports both **text** and **audio** inputs for flexible interaction.
-- **Multi-modal output 🔊:** Provides text responses with an option for text-to-speech playback.
+- 🔊 **Multi-modal output:** Provides text responses with an option for text-to-speech playback.
-- **Patient data tools 🩺:**
+- 🩺 **Patient data tools:**
-  1. **Information retrieval 📋:** Access detailed patient information, including immunizations, medications, observations (vital signs, lab results, and more).
+  1. 📋 **Information retrieval:** Access detailed patient information including immunizations, medications, observations (vital signs, lab results, and more).
-  2. **Visualization 📈:** Plot vital signs and physical characteristics such as height, weight, and BMI.
+  2. 📈 **Visualization:** Plot vital signs and physical characteristics such as height, weight, and BMI.
-  3. **Analysis 🔍:** Analyze vital signs to detect out-of-range values and identify abnormalities using statistical measures such as mean, standard deviation, coefficient of variation, sudden changes, and trends.
+  3. 🔍 **Analysis:** Analyze vital signs to detect out-of-range values and identify abnormalities using statistical measures such as mean, standard deviation, coefficient of variation, sudden changes, and trends.

 ## 📁 Project Structure: